MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/trigger-onbeforetestrun.md

 Type: Integer

-The ID of the codeunit that has run.
+Specifies the ID of the codeunit that has run.

 *CodeunitName*

 Type: Text

-The name of the test codeunit that has run.
+Specifies the name of the test codeunit to be run.

 *FunctionName*

 Type: Text

-The name of the test function that has run.
+Specifies the name of the test function to be run.

+> [!NOTE]
-**Note:**  This parameter is empty when the OnAfterTestRun trigger is called for the whole test codeunit.
+>  This parameter is empty when the **OnBeforeTestRun** trigger is called for the entire test codeunit.

-*TestPermissions*
+*Permissions*

 Type: TestPermissions

-The value of the **TestPermissions** property of the test function for determining which permission sets to test.
+Specifies the permission set level to use on the test run.
+The value is retrieved from the [TestPermissions property](testing-permissionsets.md) of the test codeunit or test function that is run.
 The parameter accepts the following values:

 *   **Disabled**
 *   **Restrictive**
 *   **NonRestrictive**
 *   **InheritFromTestCodunit** - Specifies that a test the function uses the **TestPermissions** property setting of the test codeunit to which it belongs.

+For more information, see [Testing With Permission Sets](testing-permissionsets.md).

 ## Return Value
 *Ok*